gambitproject/gambit/doc/build.rst

-If you are building from a source tarball, you just need to unpack the sources, change directory to the top level of the sources (typically of the form gambit-0.yyyy.mm.dd), and do the usual ::
+If you are building from a source tarball, you just need to unpack the sources, change directory to the top level of the sources (typically of the form gambit-xx.y.z), and do the usual ::

   ./configure